 In parallel to the research in fundamental science, I am a senior researcher in the J-PET project,

 which aims at the construction of a novel PET tomography scanner.
-I am also the founder of a group focused on medical data reconstruction and processing using GRID and Cloud solutions (website).
+I am also the founder of a group focused on medical data reconstruction and processing using GRID and Cloud solutions.

 Finally, in frame of the LHCb project I participate in the development and the implementation of the scalable Pilot Logger system based on the Message Queue architecture (RabbitMQ) as a part of the DIRAC middleware and in the upgrade of the reconstruction algorithms for the Electromagnetic Calorimeter (C++).

 As a by-product my center of interests include: programming, security, image reconstruction, statistics, machine learning methods and more.